Thoughts on Managing Risk in Performance Programs

 This brings me to the idea of saving key friendly matches and testing for later pre-season – we need to risk early and gain valuable information while we still have time to fix things.
 So these should be planned at fast as possible and not saved later.

 When designing training cycles, coaches can pair up (i.e. work in pairs).
 This idea comes from programming, where two programmers can pair up every sprint and work together on the same problem.
 One could be responsible for actual coding and another could be there to shadow and ask questions and clarifications.
 The roles can change for every task and partners can rotate to avoid knowledge silos.

-This might sound like a waste of resources, but it is not – the partnered up programmers make much less errors/bugs and are able to solve problems much quicker.
-When stuck, just verbalizing one’s dilemmas to your partner is huge step to solving them.
+This might sound like a waste of resources, but it is not – the partnered up programmers make much fewer errors/bugs and are able to solve problems much quicker.
+When stuck, just verbalizing one’s dilemmas to your partner is a huge step to solving them.

-Rotating partners on different tasks every now and then makes everyone familiar with everyone and with everything, and hence avoiding knowledge siloses.
+Rotating partners on different tasks every now and then make everyone familiar with everyone and with everything and hence avoiding knowledge siloses.
 In our case coaches can back-up anyone in the case of holidays, sickness and so forth.
 Besides having a partner makes you more accountable to your performance training programming and mitigates risks of bad decisions.

 Managing risk with Decentralized program

 If the playing squad is pretty big (over 30 players), the coaches can…